justingrant94/projec2-Bobs-Burger/README.md

 **Collaborator:**
 Nicholas Botorog.

 This was a 48 hour hackathon challenge in which we worked in pairs to build a React app which used a public API.
-Nicholas and I chose to create a Bob’s Burgers website, consisting of the characters and a list of when each character made their first appearance.
+Nicholas and we chose to create a Bob’s Burgers website, consisting of the characters and a list of when each character made their first appearance.
 In addition, to the voiceover actor.

 **Brief**
 **1.** Consume a public API